-1. This is based on model estimates from the week's midpoint, Thursday 6 August.
+1. This is based on model estimates from the reference point of the most recent week (14 to 20 August), Monday 17 August 2020.

-8. Test sensitivity and specificity
+6. Test sensitivity and specificity

 The estimates provided in Section 2: Number of people in England who had COVID-19 are for the percentage of the private-residential population testing positive for the coronavirus (COVID-19), otherwise known as the positivity rate.
 We do not report the prevalence rate.
 To calculate the prevalence rate, we would need an accurate understanding of the swab test's sensitivity (true-positive rate) and specificity (true-negative rate).